Femli/Work_Mac/Modules/Git_setup.md

   - For example, if I want to save it in my documents I would type `cd documents`
 - Then to create a repository in the file location, type `git init`

-At this point you can push this local git repository onto any online repository on GitHub.
+At this point you can push this local git repository into your online repository on GitHub.

 #### Cloning
 If you want to clone an online repository from GitHub, then do the following:
 - Go into the root directory of a GitHub repository and then copy the URL.
   - For example, the URL to one of my own repositories is `https://github.com/Femli/Work_Mac`
-- Now open the terminal, navigate into the folder you want to clone this repo, and enter the following commands:
+- Now open the terminal, navigate into the folder you want to clone this repo to, and enter the following commands:
   - `git clone <repo URL here>`

 #### Global Settings
 Afterwards, configure your Git settings so that you can push your work.
 Do this by entering the following:
-- `git config --global <your GitHub username here>`
+- `git config --global user.name "<your GitHub username here>"`
-  - For example, for my GitHub I would say `git config --global Femli`
+  - For example, for my GitHub I would say `git config --global user.name "Femli"`
-- Then enter your email associated with your GitHub account with `git config --global <your GitHub email here>`
+- Then enter your email associated with your GitHub account with `git config --global user.email "<your GitHub email here>"`
-  - For example, I would write `git config --global franco@digitalnest.org`
+  - For example, I would write `git config --global user.email "franco@digitalnest.org"`

 Once your global settings are configured, you can begin saving your work online by pushing it.